Ages ago, or so the stories tell, the power of Alchemy ruled over the world of Weyard...

 Run Don't Walk: You walk so slowly outside of battle it is practically required to hold the B button down at all times.

 Sadly Mythtaken: Over and over.
-The way the elements are associated is hint enough of not following any mythology to a T.
+The way the elements are associated is hint enough of not following any mythology to a T. Too many examples to list, but some bizarre ones are below;

 It becomes very interesting when you summon Neptune against Poseidon.
 Poseidon, stop hitting yourself!